idelchi/godyl/README.md

 ```

 Above is the `simple` form to attempt to download the latest release of `zoxide` from `ajeetdsouza/zoxide`.

+If it is a simply two-part string, it will be considered as a `source.github` type.
+If it is a URL, it will be considered as a `source.url` type.

 The full form is